Willingness to Commit to Executive Coaching Self-Development

 After decades of experience, we can tell you that there is a vital question that must be answered before doling out coaches.
 Which leaders are committed to their own development and are willing to do the hard work required to grow?
 Most people who are assigned coaches are simply on a list: succession map, next in line for one-on-one development, underserved constituents, high potentials.
 Often these same people demonstrate many of the company’s competencies.
 None of these criteria assess a participant’s likelihood of significant growth as a result of the coaching experience.
 We can help you decide how to invest your precious development dollars.

-We believe the best leaders are self-aware, understand other people and connect in meaningful ways.
-These are the essential areas for examination and growth during the coaching.
+The Messy Truth Leadership believes the best leaders are self-aware, understand other people and connect in meaningful ways.
+These are the essential areas for examination and growth during the executive coaching.
 We have found eight patterns for how leaders show up in the coaching sessions.
 These range from completely resistant to wildly curious.
 When these leaders return to work, they exhibit distinct styles as well.
 The spectrum goes from head-down workhorse to humble promoter of others.

 You know your people and can probably identify which leaders sit in which category.
 If you aren’t certain, ask yourself if you have observed behaviors that indicate a willingness to commit to personal growth.
 Have they asked for a challenging assignment that scares them a bit?
 Have they made themselves vulnerable?
 Have they asked for help?
 Do they read about many subjects or attend conferences?
 Do they acknowledge their blind spots?
 These people will take full advantage of coaching.
 For those who exhibit the opposite of these actions, save your money.